5 Fulton

 5 Fulton is a trolleybus line operated by the San Francisco Municipal Railway (Muni).
-It is one of several routes which connects the Outer Sunset to the Financial District.
+It is one of several routes which connects the Outer Richmond to the Financial District.

 Route description

-The line runs from the Transbay Transit Center to Cabrillo and La Playa in the Outer Sunset primarily via McAllister and Fulton Streets.
+The line runs from the Salesforce Transit Center to Cabrillo and La Playa in the Outer Richmond primarily via McAllister and Fulton Streets.
 Local service during the day midweek is a short turn that terminates outbound at Fulton and 6th Avenue.
 Much of the route runs adjacent to Golden Gate Park.
-The 5R Fulton Rapid runs an identical route, but making limited stops to speed end to end travel times.
+The 5R Fulton Rapid runs an identical route, but makes limited stops east of 6th Avenue to speed up end to end travel times.

 The route operates 24 hours with less frequent short turn Owl service overnight as part of the All Nighter network.

 History

 The Line was originally established as the McAllister streetcar in 1906, running on Market Street, McAllister, Central and Masonic and Fulton.
 It acquired the number 5 in 1909, being the fifth of the United Railroads of San Francisco lines to turn off Market Street.
 Tracks were extended to the ocean at La Playa and Balboa Streets in 1911.
 Rail service was replaced by buses on June 5, 1948, and trolleybus operation began on July 3 the following year.